 Hotels are often considered a getaway or a haven for travelers.
 However, a number of accidents, sometimes involving serious injuries or fatalities, do occur in California hotels.

-Southern California, especially Orange County has a healthy tourism industry thanks to its world-famous amusement parks and sun-kissed beaches.
+Southern California, especially Orange County, has a healthy tourism industry thanks to its world-famous amusement parks and sun-kissed beaches.
 This means that the occupancy rates in local hotels are high year-round.

 The potential for injuries to occur at hotels is significant.
-Slip-and-fall accidents, trip-and-fall mishaps, swimming pool accidents such as drowning or near-drowning and electrocution are just a few examples of some of the serious injury accidents that could occur at hotels.
+Slip-and-fall accidents, trip-and-fall mishaps, swimming pool accidents such as drowning or near-drowning, and electrocution are just a few examples of some of the serious injury accidents that could occur at hotels.

-If you’ve been injured in a hotel in California contact our experienced premise liability attorneys with decades of success in and out of the courtroom.
+If you’ve been injured in a hotel in California, contact our experienced premise liability attorneys with decades of success in and out of the courtroom.
 Our team of trial lawyers have taken on some of the toughest cases involving premise liability accidents.

 Types of Hotel Injuries

-- Swimming pool accidents
+- Swimming pool accidents and drownings

 - Bed bugs